How long can a colonial ship stay at sea?

 What’s the longest time a ship can stay at sea for?

-The time would be considerably longer for the crew of an 18th century ship purely because of improved food and water preservation techniques.
-The amount of time a ship could stay at sea for would depend on their cargo space and how much of it was filled with food.
-One of the important things about staying at sea with a large crew is that there’s no way you would be able to collect enough rain water to keep everyone alive, and so survival length would depend mostly on your water supply.
+The time would be considerably longer for the crew of an 18th-century ship purely because of improved food and water preservation techniques.
+The amount of time a ship could stay at sea would depend on its cargo space and how much of it was filled with food.
+One of the important things about staying at sea with a large crew is that there’s no way you would be able to collect enough rainwater to keep everyone alive, so survival length would depend mostly on your water supply.

 What did they eat on colonial ships?